opentap/opentap/README.md

 ### Windows

-Using Visual Studio 2022, open OpenTAP.sln and run the tests in the TestExplorer.
+Using Visual Studio 2022, open OpenTAP.slnx and run the tests in the TestExplorer.

 ### Linux